 In 1988 and 1990 I was convenor of judges for the IPA Advertising Effectiveness Awards.
 I chaired the Account Planning Group, and the Association of Qualitative Research Practitioners.
 I developed a public presence speaking and writing on advertising and brands, and in 2002 published a collection of papers called What is Brand Equity, Anyway?

-I also completed a Master’s degree in Organisational Consulting at Ashridge (now part of Hult Business School), and a diploma in Organisational Development: a Gestalt Perspective at the Metanoia Institute.
-(My first degree, from Oxford University, was in English; I also have an MSc from the University of Bath in Responsibility and Business Practice.)
+I have a Master’s degree in Organisational Consulting from Ashridge (now part of Hult Business School), and a diploma in Organisational Development: a Gestalt Perspective from the Metanoia Institute.
+My first degree, from Oxford University, was in English; I also have an MSc from the University of Bath in Responsibility and Business Practice.
+I also have an ILM Level 7 Certificate in Executive Coaching and Mentoring.

 My main pursuits outside of advertising, brands, and organizations are poetry, singing, and playing the piano.
 I am interested in the connections between advertising, brands, and popular culture; in the nature of creative processes; and in the ways people struggle and succeed together in making things happen.